 The official Tartan day is celebrated on the 6th of April by all Scottish and other Scottish people all around the world.
 Similar to the Jacobite rebellion in 1746, April 6th is relevant as it wasn’t only the celebration of the pattern but a nation’s history.
 April 6th is the day that the Declaration of Arbroath was signed.
 April 6th also marked the independence of Scotland.

-7. There are tartan plaids created as an ode to the King of Rock and Roll, Elvis Presley.
+7. An ode to the King of Rock and Roll

 If you checked the Scottish tartan registry, there are two entries created as an ode to the King of Rock and Roll, Elvis Presley.
 Unbeknownst to many, King Elvis had Scottish roots.
 Being the popular icon of rock music, I guess it can be expected that fans would create tartan plaids for him.